Bardolph-Automation-Inc/bardolph/docs/language.rst

 and `kelvin` from the bulb named "Table Lamp".
 It then sets all the other lights to the retrieved color.
 This has the effect of setting the color of all the lights to match "Table".

+This command works only for lights that have a single color.
+Its behavior for candle and strip lights is undefined.

 A useful pattern for this command is to get a light's current values, modify one of them, and then update the light.
 This allows you to effectively change